devsecops-workshop/workshop-guide/content/12-create-policy/_index.md

 - Create a custom **Security Policy** to check for the advisory
 - Test if the policy is triggered in non-enforcing mode
-  - with an older image version that contains the advisory
+  - with an older image version that contains the issue
-  - and then with a newer versiowhere the issue has been fixed.
+  - and then with a newer version with the issue fixed.
 - The final goal is to integrate the policy into the build pipeline

 ## Create a Custom System Policy